 In the event of an emergency necessitating the evacuation of a building, the University Fire Marshal and/or University Police shall be in command.
-Fire Protection officers should receive information about the nature of the emergency, ensure that the Raleigh Fire Department (911) has been called, communicate with the Fire Department, the Police Department and any other emergency organization, as required, coordinate the operations of the emergency team, and organize the evacuation of the area.
+Fire and Life Safety officers should receive information about the nature of the emergency, ensure that the Raleigh Fire Department (911) has been called, communicate with the Fire Department, the Police Department and any other emergency organization, as required, coordinate the operations of the emergency team, and organize the evacuation of the area.

-Upon the sounding of a fire alarm or an indication of a pre-signal on the monitor, a search will be conducted of the area from which the signal originates.
+Upon the sounding of a fire alarm a search will be conducted of the area from which the signal originates.
 If a fire or other emergency situation is confirmed, Fire and Life Safety shall activate the general alarm and initiate emergency evacuation.
 Upon the sounding of a general alarm, a search of the building will be conducted to ensure that no one has been left in the building, to direct anyone found to an emergency exit, and assist in critical situations such as firefighting, medical care or disabled evacuation, when requested.
 Faculty, employees and students shall familiarize themselves with the location of emergency exits, the locations of fire alarm pull-stations and emergency telephones nearest the areas where they work or study.